wyrli/sperm-sizer/README.md

 3. Export the measurements using the `Export Measurements` button.

 ### Requirements
-Sperm Sizer requires [**Java 8 or later**](https://www.java.com/en/download/manual.jsp) to run.
-Make sure you have Java installed on your device.
+Older versions of Sperm Sizer (1.6.6 and below) require Java 8 to run.
+Newer versions (1.7 and above) no longer require Java.

 # :microscope: Measurements
 ### Unit Conversions